10 Simple Ways to Cut Back On Carbs and Lose Weight

 4. Use stevia instead

 To further reduce your carbs, you can use stevia, a natural sweetener from a plant, which contains zero calories and carbs.
+Many of our practitioners recommend this, especially our Winnipeg dietitian, Nadja.

 I recommend SweetLeaf Stevia.